MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/delete-a-user.md

 2. Choose the subscription (if you have more than one) and then choose **Add/Remove licenses** to delete the license so you don't pay for it until you hire another person.

-   Later when you go through the steps to add another person to your business, you'll be prompted to buy a license at the same time, with just one click!
+   Later when you go through the steps to add another person to your business, you'll be prompted to buy a license at the same time, with just one step!

 #### Use the old admin center to remove a license